GUNADEEP19/GymMemberShip-WorkOutTracker/README.md

 - **Trainer Restriction**: Trainers can only enroll their assigned members
 - **Plan Selection**: Dropdown selection for available workout plans
 - **Member Selection**: Filtered based on role (trainer sees only assigned members)

+### Member Management
+- **CRUD Operations**: Admin can create, read, update, and delete members
+- **Delete Restriction**: Active members cannot be deleted - only inactive/expired members can be removed
+  - System checks membership status using `fn_is_member_active` before deletion
+  - Prevents deletion of members with active subscriptions
+  - Error message: "Cannot delete active member.
+Please wait until membership expires."
+- **Cascade Deletion**: When deleting an inactive member, the system automatically deletes:
+  - All attendance records for that member
+  - All member-workout plan associations
+  - All payment records (audit trail in Payment_Audit table is preserved for historical records)

 ### Member-Trainer Relationship
 - **Trainer View**: See all assigned members with full contact details and their plans